Helbling-Technik/HelMoRo/docs/software/02_quick_start_guide.md

 # Quick Start Guide

-After setting up ROS and (in the best case) all needed repositories on your computer following the [Installation](04_installation_guide.md) you can use Helmoro.
+After setting up ROS and (in the best case) all needed repositories on your computer following the [Installation Guide](04_installation_guide.md) you can use Helmoro.
 Helmoro can be run in simulation using gazebo locally on your computer or as a real robot.
 If you require more information and tips read chapter [Detailed Usage](03_detailed_guide.md).

-## Setup
+## Quick Setup

 ### Simulation

-To run Helmoro in simulation just add
+To run Helmoro in simulation just add the following flags:

 ```sh
 is_real_robot:=false use_rviz:=true use_gui:=true